bmilcs/odin-knights-travails/README.md

 ## Summary

 At first glance, completing _Knights Travails_ seemed like an impossible task.
 Thankfully, the Odin Project prepared us for situations like this.
-After breaking down the larger problem into manageable, bite-size tasks, I was able to come up with a solution that works.
+After breaking down the larger problem into manageable, bite-size problems, I was able to come up with a solution that works.
 It may not be the most computationally efficient or elegant way of getting it done, but it does get the job done.

 I broke the logic down for this problem into two sections: